-Sam's interest and commitment to worker rights has roots in his family's ties to the Labor movement, and his own experience driving a truck as an owner operator before Law School.
+Sam's interest and commitment to worker rights have roots in his family's ties to the Labor movement, and his own experience driving a truck as an owner-operator before Law School.
 He believes that dignity in the workplace is a right of all workers, not a convenience or privilege reserved for employees of a certain class, race, gender, age, sexual orientation, or gender identity.

-At Hennig Ruiz & Singh Sam represents individual plaintiffs in discrimination, whistleblower retaliation, and harassment cases.
-He also plays a central role in the Firm's federal practice, representing clients in cases brought under § 1983 against state and local law enforcement, actions brought under Title VI of the Civil Rights Act stemming from race based discrimination in schools, and cases brought under the False Claims Act.
+At Hennig Ruiz & Singh, PC, Sam represents individual plaintiffs in discrimination, whistleblower retaliation, and harassment cases.
+He also plays a central role in the Firm's federal practice, representing clients in cases brought under § 1983 against state and local law enforcement, actions brought under Title VI of the Civil Rights Act stemming from race-based discrimination in schools, and cases brought under the False Claims Act.

 Areas of Practice

 - California, 2016

 - U.S. District Court Central District of California, 2016

 University of Southern California Gould School of Law, Los Angeles, California